amyles/coherence-workshop-handson/coherence-workshop-handson.md

 Configuring kubectl is a case of just following the instructions on the screen.
 First press the "Launch Cloud Shell" button, after a few moments a terminal will launch at the bottom of your browser window.
 Then copy the oci cli command from step 2 and paste it into the cloud shell terminal.
 Your cloud shell is pre-authenticated against your OCI account so no credentials are needed.

-For **example** (do not cut & paste):
+E.g. (**do <u>not</u> cut & paste**):

 ```
-$ oci ce cluster create-kubeconfig --cluster-id ocid1.cluster.oc1.eu-frankfurt-1.aaaaaaaaafsdqnlegm2dczbqmvqtinjxg4ztozjrge4wczdcmc3gcmzqgrrd --file $HOME/.kube/config --region eu-frankfurt-1 --token-version 2.0.0
+$ oci ce cluster create-kubeconfig --cluster-id ocid1.cluster.oc1.eu-phoenix-1.aaaaaaaaafsdqnlegm2dczbqmvqtinjxg4ztozjrge4wczdcmc3gcmzqgrrd --file $HOME/.kube/config --region us-phoenix-1 --token-version 2.0.0
 Existing Kubeconfig file found at /home/your_user/.kube/config and new config merged into it
 ```

-This will copy the new cluster's kubeconfig file and merge it with the existing file at ~/.kube/config which already contained the config for the Frankfurt cluster.
+This will copy the new cluster's kubeconfig file and merge it with the existing file at ~/.kube/config which already contained the config for the Phoenix cluster.
 Check that there are now two contexts available by running the following:

 ```
 kubectl config get-contexts
 CURRENT   NAME                  CLUSTER               AUTHINFO           NAMESPACE
 *         context-c3gcmzqgrrd   cluster-c3gcmzqgrrd   user-c3gcmzqgrrd
-          fra                   cluster-cqtsyzvge2w   user-cqtsyzvge2w
+          phx                   cluster-cqtsyzvge2w   user-cqtsyzvge2w
 ```

 You can now close the "Access Your Cluster" window.

-We will now rename the new context created to allow us to easily switch between the London and Frankfurt clusters later in the lab.
+We will now rename the new context created to allow us to easily switch between the Ashburn and Phoenix clusters later in the lab.
 Query the current context with the command:

 ```
 kubectl config get-contexts
 CURRENT   NAME                  CLUSTER               AUTHINFO           NAMESPACE
 *         context-c3gcmzqgrrd   cluster-c3gcmzqgrrd   user-c3gcmzqgrrd
-          fra                   cluster-cqtsyzvge2w   user-cqtsyzvge2w
+          phx                   cluster-cqtsyzvge2w   user-cqtsyzvge2w
 ```

-Rename the new London context to **lhr** which should prove to be a little more memorable!
+Rename the new Ashburn context to **ash** which should prove to be a little more memorable!
 The following command will need to reflect the context name returned from the command above in your environment:

 ```
-kubectl config rename-context context-<whatyourswascalled> lhr
+kubectl config rename-context context-<whatyourswascalled> ash
-Context "context-<whatyourswascalled>" renamed to "lhr".
+Context "context-<whatyourswascalled>" renamed to "ash".
 ```

-Switch to the new **lhr** context
+Switch to the new **ash** context

 ```
-kubectl config use-context lhr
+kubectl config use-context ash
 ```

 You should now be able to query your OKE cluster by running using the following kubectl command in the cloud shell window: